10 mistakes people make when buying car insurance

 Motorists often don’t do sufficient research before taking out a policy.
 Choosing the right insurance cover takes time and it shouldn't be done on a whim.

-Always make sure a quote includes the specific cover you require, such as for lost car keys or windscreen protection for example.
+Always make sure a quote includes the specific cover you require, such as window screen protection and for lost car keys.
 Not all policies cover the same things so be sure you know what you're insured for.

 And while the level of cover your policy provides is perhaps the most important consideration, drives often disregard the reputation of insurance companies in exchange for a low quote.
 Take the time to research other areas of an insurer's offering such as their online experience, customer service track record as well as their claims-settlement ratio.

 As a wise person once said: "Being underinsured is as almost as bad as not being insured at all", and this is certainly true when it comes to insuring your car for the road.

-While a low insurance premium is desirable, it's not much good if you have to sacrifice the extra protection and cover which you need.
+While a low insurance premium is desirable, it's not much good if you have to sacrifice the extra protection and cover that you need.

 Add-ons from most insurers will include cover for broken glass (windscreen, windows, sunroof), lost keys, breakdown assistance, and all the way through to protection for your no-claims discount.